ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 To receive notifications on image changes, register your webhook settings in the NCR Console.
 Select the registry to configure the webhook on, and select the **Webhook** tab on the details pane at the bottom.
 Click the **Create Webhook** button.
 When the **Create Webhook** dialog box appears, set the properties and click the **OK** button.
 Currently, notification settings using HTTP(S) calls and Slack messenger are supported.

-### Garbage Collection

-When you delete a registry, image, or artifact, storage space is not immediately returned because only the metadata is deleted.
-Therefore, you must use the garbage collection feature to free up storage space after deleting resources.
-To use the garbage collection feature in the NHN Cloud Console, go to the **Container > NHN Container Registry (NCR) > Garbage Collection** page.

-Before running the actual garbage collection, you can use **Run Test** to check the list of deletion targets and the estimation of freed-up storage space.
-You can run the feature by clicking the **Run Now** or **Run Test** button on the **Garbage Collection** page.
-Depending on the execution result, the **Success** or **Failure** will be displayed in **Run Status**.
-Click the View Log button to check the garbage collection results.

-> [Note]
->
-> To avoid damaging images or artifacts being uploaded, images or artifacts uploaded within the last 2 hours are not cleaned up even if garbage collection is executed.